GloriaYi/Maternal-Health-Risk-Classifier/README.md

 ### Clean up

-1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and enter the following command:
+1. To shut down the container and clean up the resources, enter the following command:

 ```
 make stop